· By Mitchell Sweeting

 Get organized with food storage.

 A report by published by The Altantic in 2016 pointed out that Americans waste, on average, 50% of all produce they buy.
 For a family of four, this equates to roughly $1,600 of lost money every year.
 Labeling your leftover food can help you keep track of what you have in the fridge.
 In pairing, think of ways you can combine soon-to-be expired ingredients with new dishes and recipes to help lengthen the life of your produce.
-In need of dry storage?
-Check out our line of sustainable dry storage canisters.
 Additionally, sites like Pinterest can have creative new ways to label your storage containers.

 Starting with just one of these steps can make a huge improvement on the state of the environment over the course of one's lifetime.
 Although these changes might appear small at first, the idea is that once enough people begin taking eco-conscious action in their own personal lives, it will start a chain reaction that can only end in a healthier planet Earth.
 We all deserve clean air, water, and soil.
 Don't we owe it to ourselves and our children to work towards a better future?
 Start today.